rcruz04/configure-ad/README.md

 <h2>

-This concludes making of On-premise solution for active directory, I continue with network groups in a different [project](https://github.com/rcruz04/azure-network-protocols).</h2>
+This concludes making of On-premise solution for active directory, to look at the other projects ive done you can look at my [home page](https://github.com/rcruz04/).</h2>

 end